 Edwardian Sauna

-This Edwardian-styled sauna room warms the body, increasing circulation and aiding in the detoxifying process.
-We recommend that you shower before, then again half way through your experience and afterwards in very cold water.
-Allow around 10 minutes for this experience.
+This Edwardian-styled sauna room warmed the body, increasing circulation and aiding in the detoxifying process.
+It was advisable to shower before, then again half way through your experience and afterwards in very cold water.

 spa-outdoorsauna